salsbeeltareqq/reading-notes-2/README.md

 ## What is Markdown??

-It is a way to style text on the web without using HTML, that if you are focusin in the appherance of the text, you can make the text **bold** or *italic* adding images, and create lists, generaly, Markdown is just regular text with a few non-alpabetic characters like using the hashing sample and the star sample.
+It is a way to style text on the web without using HTML, that if you are focusin in the appherance of the text, you can make the text **bold** or *italic* adding images, and create lists, generaly, Markdown is just regular text with a few non-alpabetic characters like using double * to get bold text and using single * to get the Italic text, and (1-4) #  to get the (h1-h4) result like the html tags

 ## Examples
 ### Numbered List: